scrapedia/scrapy-cookies/docs/intro/installation.rst

 all platforms.

 Python packages can be installed either globally (a.k.a system wide), or in user-space.
-We do not recommend installing scrapy system wide.
+We do not recommend installing Scrapy and Scrapy-Cookies system wide.

-Instead, we recommend that you install Scrapy-Cookies within a so-called "virtual environment" (`virtualenv`_).
+Instead, we recommend that you install Scrapy and Scrapy-Cookies within a so-called "virtual environment" (`virtualenv`_).
 Virtualenvs allow you to not conflict with already-installed Python system packages (which could break some of your system tools and scripts), and still install packages normally with ``pip`` (without ``sudo`` and the likes).

 To get started with virtual environments, see `virtualenv installation instructions`_.
 To install it globally (having it